Back to Table of Contents

 Check the Innovative Teaching site for links to all the presidents

-from Washington to Clinton
+from Washington to Obama

-WHO'S WHO IN AMERICAN HISTORY - http://us.history.wisc.edu/hist102/bios/bios.html
+WHO'S WHO IN AMERICAN HISTORY - http://www.legendsofamerica.com/historicpeople.html

-WHO'S WHO IN
+WHO IN

 MEDIEVAL